yuuushio/dots/README.md

 This repo contains configuration files for my Arch Linux/dwm setup.

-It will mostly be used to fast track the setup process, with the help of installation scripts, whenever I do a fresh install of Arch.
+It will mostly be used to fast track the setup process (with the help of installation scripts) whenever I do a fresh install of Arch.

 ## Details
 - **WM:** dwm